 Instant Pot Mexican Beans

-- 1 tbsp oil mild flavored such as canola
+- 1 tablespoon oil mild flavored such as canola

 - 1 medium onion chopped